Four Tops

-The group was the main male vocal group for the highly successful songwriting and production team of Holland–Dozier–Holland, who crafted a stream of hit singles for Motown.
+The group was the primary male vocal group for the highly successful songwriting and production team of Holland–Dozier–Holland, who wrote numerous hit singles for Motown.
 These included two Billboard Hot 100 number-one hits for the Tops: "I Can't Help Myself (Sugar Pie Honey Bunch)" in 1965 and "Reach Out I'll Be There" in 1966.
-The group continued to have chart singles into the 1970s, including the million-seller "Ain't No Woman" (1973).

-The group was inducted into the Rock and Roll Hall of Fame in 1990 and into the Vocal Group Hall of Fame in 1999.
-In 2004, Rolling Stone ranked them #79 on its list of the 100 Greatest Artists of All Time.
+The group continued to chart singles into the 1970s, including the million-seller "Ain't No Woman" (1973).
+The Four Tops were inducted into the Rock and Roll Hall of Fame in 1990, the Vocal Group Hall of Fame in 1999, and the National Rhythm & Blues Hall of Fame in 2013.
+In 2010, Rolling Stone ranked them number 79 on its list of the "100 Greatest Artists of All Time".

-The Four Tops continue to perform with Fakir as the last surviving original member.
+On July 20, 2024, the last surviving original member, Fakir, retired.
+He died two days later.

 History

 Early years

 All four members of the group began their careers together while they were high-school students in Detroit.
 At the insistence of their friends, Pershing High students Levi Stubbs and Abdul "Duke" Fakir performed with Renaldo "Obie" Benson and Lawrence Payton from Northern High at a local birthday party.
 The quartet decided to remain together and named the group the Four Aims.
-With the help of Payton's songwriter cousin Roquel Davis, the Aims signed to Chess Records in 1956, changing their name to the Four Tops to avoid confusion with the Ames Brothers.
+With the help of Payton's songwriter cousin Billy Davis, the Aims signed to Chess Records in 1956, changing their name to the Four Tops to avoid confusion with the Ames Brothers.

 Over the next seven years, the Tops had unsuccessful tenures at Chess, Red Top, Riverside Records and Columbia Records.
 Without any hit records to their name, they toured frequently, developing a polished stage presence and an experienced supper club act, as well as supporting Billy Eckstine.
-In 1963, Berry Gordy, Jr., who had worked with Roquel "Billy" Davis as a songwriter in the late 1950s, convinced the Tops to join the roster of his growing Motown record company.
+In 1963, Berry Gordy, who had worked with Davis as a songwriter in the late 1950s, convinced the Tops to join the roster of his growing Motown record company.